steveicarus/iverilog/README.txt

 to know.
 It generally works pretty well.
 There are a few flags to the configure script that modify its behavior:

-	--without-ipal
-	    This turns off support for Icarus PAL, whether ipal libraries are installed or not.

 	--prefix=<root>
 	    The default is /usr/local, which causes the tool suite to be compiled for install in /usr/local/bin,